Structure groupoids of quiver-theoretic Yang-Baxter maps: The interplay between weak RC-systems and YBMs

-Chouraqui's result \cite[Theorem 1]{chouraqui2010garside} has a converse part, allowing to retrieve a YBM from every Garside group with a suitable presentation.
-We now prove a quiver-theoretic version of the converse, namely: categories with a suitable presentation produce involutive non-degenerate quiver-theoretic YBMs.
-Observe that, unlike \cite[Theorem 1 (\textit{ii})]{chouraqui2010garside}, we do not assume the existence of a Garside structure: this will follow \textit{a posteriori} from Theorem \ref{teo:Garside-structure} (see also \cite[Proposition XIII.2.34]{dehornoy2015foundations}).
+We now prove that categories with a suitable presentation produce involutive non-degenerate quiver-theoretic YBMs.
+This is analogous to Chouraqui's result \cite[Theorem 1 (\textit{ii})]{chouraqui2010garside}, which allows to retrieve a YBM from every Garside group with a suitable presentation.
+However, unlike \cite[Theorem 1 (\textit{ii})]{chouraqui2010garside}, we do not assume the existence of a Garside structure: this will follow \textit{a posteriori} from Theorem \ref{teo:Garside-structure} (see also \cite[Proposition XIII.2.34]{dehornoy2015foundations}).